DucAnh1712/Final-ML/README.md

 -----

 ## 8\.
 Step 7: Retraining Strategy (When to Retrain?)

-The brief asks: *"if you... predict day by day... performance will downgrade.
-When you should retrain your model?"*.

 First, we must understand *why* retraining is necessary.
 A model may perform well today, but its performance can degrade over time.
 This is known as **Model Drift**.